crate/crate-howtos/docs/best-practices/data-import.rst

-- Import speed significantly increases with increasing disk I/O. Using SSDs for CrateDB is recommended anyway, but having one more disk (by adding another node) in the cluster, can make quite a difference.
+- Import speed significantly increases with increasing disk I/O. Using SSDs for CrateDB is recommended anyway, but having one more disk (by adding another node) in the cluster can make quite a difference.

 Further reading
 ===============